Pessimistic Off-Policy Optimization for Learning to Rank: Learning Click Model Parameters

-The cascade model has only one type of parameters, attraction probabilities $\theta_a$ and these can be estimated from clicks, as the number of clicks over the number of examinations \citep{kveton2015cascading}.
-According to the cascade model assumptions, items are examined from the top until clicked on some item and the user does not examine any further.
-Therefore to model $\theta_{a,X}$, we collect the number of positive impressions $n_{a,X,+} = \sum_{t \in \cT_X} \sum_{k = 1}^K \I{a_{t, k} = a \land Y_{t, k} = 1}$ (user examined and clicked) and the number of negative impressions $n_{a,X,-} = \sum_{t \in \cT_X} \sum_{k = 1}^K \I{a_{t, k} = a \land Y_{t, k} = 0}$ (examined, but did not click) for item $a$ in context $X$ and calculate either Bayesian, frequentist LCBs, and prior according to \eqref{eq:bayes quantile}, \eqref{eq:hoeffding inequality}, and \cref{sec: prior estimation}.
+\paragraph{Cascade Model} The cascade model has only one type of parameters, attraction probabilities $\theta_a$, and these can be estimated from clicks, as the number of clicks over the number of examinations \citep{kveton_cascading_2015}.
+According to the cascade model assumptions, items are examined from the top until the user clicks on some item, and the user does not examine anything further.
+Therefore to model $\theta_{a,X}$, we collect the number of positive impressions $n_{a,X,+} = \sum_{t \in \cT_X} \sum_{k = 1}^K \I{a_{t, k} = a \land Y_{t, k} = 1}$ (user examined and clicked) and the number of negative impressions $n_{a,X,-} = \sum_{t \in \cT_X} \sum_{k = 1}^K \I{a_{t, k} = a}\I {\sum_{j=1}^{k-1} Y_{t, j} = 0}$ (examined, but did not click) for item $a$ in context $X$ and calculate either Bayesian, frequentist LCBs, and prior according to \eqref{eq:bayes quantile}, \eqref{eq:hoeffding inequality}, and \cref{sec: prior estimation}.